 - A. No person shall be a member, or a candidate for membership or directorship, of the school board or governing body of any school located within the Reservation if such person is registered or is required to be registered as a sex offender under GRIC Code Title 8, as amended (Civil Code).
 Upon a demonstration of proof that any person is in violation of this provision, their membership on the school board or governing body shall be null and void and the school board or governing body shall institute immediate steps to declare a vacancy per its governing documents. - B. All persons serving on a school board or the governing body of any school located within the Reservation shall submit to and pass a background check and fingerprint clearance in accordance with the Indian Child Protection and Family Violence Prevention Act, 25 U.S.C. § 3201 et seq.
 Each school board or governing body of any school located within the Reservation shall provide the TED with a certification that every school board member has passed their respective background check within thirty (30) days of the background check's completion. - C. Any action taken by a school board member or an officer thereof shall be one that would be made by a prudent person seeking a reasonable return on the investment or preservation of his financial resources.
 Board members shall abide by all applicable laws, rules and regulations. - D. Tribally controlled school boards shall be responsible for the financial, accounting, and auditing transactions of the school board.
-The board members shall review and approve an annual operating plan and budget, and periodically review and approve a capital expenditure plan that identifies the objectives of, and the anticipated sources of financing for, each proposed capital expenditure.

-- E. School boards for tribally controlled schools shall develop policies and procedures, which must be reviewed by the school board at least once a year, and provide a copy to the TED when enacted.
+The board members shall review and approve an annual operating plan and budget, and periodically review and approve a capital expenditure plan that identifies the objectives of, and the anticipated sources of financing for, each proposed capital expenditure. - E. School boards for tribally controlled schools shall develop policies and procedures, which must be reviewed by the school board at least once a year, and provide a copy to the TED when enacted.
 The policies and procedures shall include the following: - 1.
 Professional and ethical standards for all personnel, including school board members, to ensure a standard of care requiring that any decision of, or action taken by, personnel shall be made with the same degree of care that would be exercised by a reasonably prudent and competent person seeking to preserve the school's financial resources; - 2.
 Employee discipline; - 3.
-Employee grievance procedures; - 4.
-Personnel evaluation methods for all school staff, including administrators; - 5.
+Employee grievance procedures;

+- 4. Personnel evaluation methods for all school staff, including administrators; - 5.
 Fiscal and accounting processes; - 6.
 School calendars and hours of operation; - 7.
 In-service training, orientation, and staff development; - 8.
 Parental involvement; - 9.
 Student rights and responsibilities; - 10.
 Policies governing employee benefits, salary structures, and terms of employment for all personnel, including administrators; - 11.
 A policy governing employee and board member travel authorization, expenditure, and reporting; - 12.
 Disaster and safety plans; and - 13.
-School board policy manual. - F. Tribally controlled schools and other educational institutions shall provide to the Community Council, on or before October 1 of each year, an annual report that includes data from the prior school year, including but not limited to:

-- 1. Demographics: basic student and staff data; - 2.
+School board policy manual. - F. Tribally controlled schools and other educational institutions shall provide to the Community Council, on or before October 1 of each year, an annual report that includes data from the prior school year, including but not limited to: - 1.
+Demographics: basic student and staff data; - 2.
 Attendance: monthly student and staff attendance; - 3.
 Enrollment: student enrollment, transfer, graduation, retention, and drop-out rates (as appropriate); - 4.
-Academic Achievement: high school graduation and higher education data for all former students, excepting those who transferred from or dropped-out of the school or program prior to graduation; - 5.
-Language: pre- and post-assessment results; - 6.
-Behavior: number and types of incidents reported; - 7.
-Parent and Community involvement: numbers and types of parent and Community activities; - 8.
-Annual accreditation documentation; - 9.
-Annual operating budgets; - 10.
-Facilities: overall condition of school facilities; and - 11.
-Other significant activities which have an impact on education.
+Language: pre- and post-assessment results; - 5.
+Behavior: number and types of incidents reported; - 6.
+Parent and Community involvement: numbers and types of parent and Community activities; - 7.
+Annual accreditation documentation: - 8.
+Annual operating budgets; - 9.
+Facilities: overall condition of school facilities; and